luis10tech/daco-dev/README.md

-I am passionate about technologies especially JavaScript based technologies, I am currently improving as a full stack developer and I love to build new things, I love to teach code and help in the community.
+I am passionate about technologies especially JavaScript based technologies, I am currently improving as a full stack developer and I love to build new things.

 - 👓 I'm currently working in my MERN Stack